Skip to contents

 Community-Weighted Mean (CWM)

-We’re interested to look at the spatial distribution of the average plant height and seed mass of Rosaceae tree species.
+We’re interested to look at the spatial distribution of the average plant height and seed mass of Conifer tree species.
 To do so, we can compute the community-weighted mean of both traits.
 We’ll use the fb_cwm() function to do so, it takes the site x species data.frame and species x traits data.frame as arguments.

-cwm <- fb_cwm(filt_sites, red_sp_traits_2)
+cwm <- fb_cwm(filt_sites, selected_species)

 head(cwm)